-• 10 Excellent Examples of Parkour in Film and Television: Urban Acrobatics and Mainstream Media
+10 Excellent Examples of Parkour in Film & Television

-Practically since the inception of parkour in 1997, it has been used in cinema to aid in great storytelling.
+Practically since the inception of parkour in 1997, it has been used in cinema to aid in great storytelling – including urban acrobatics and mainstream media.
 There are twenty basic moves in parkour, and while in homemade parkour videos we don’t often see them performed in combos of two or greater (out of sheer complexity!), through the magic of editing, an entire sequence of moves can be cut together to look like one non-stop stunt sequence, often to breathtaking effect.
 Parkour founder David Belle has said the philosophy behind parkour is “You want to move in such a way…as to help you gain the most ground on…something, whether escaping from it or chasing toward it.” and this philosophy lends itself perfectly to the narrative structure of a great action film or commercial.
 Here are some of the best parkour moments in films and commercials.
+(Guest article from the esteemed editors of Cineleet)

 One of the first to leverage the spectacle of parkour in cinema was founder David Belle himself.
 In 1997 Belle created a group of traceurs (parkour practitioners), free-runners, and street acrobats called Yamakasi.
 Inspired by this group, Luc Besson scripted a heist film by the same name in which the Yamakasi clan rob from the rich to pay for a heart implant for a young boy injured while imitating their stunts.
 Here’s a couple of thrilling sequences where they’re being chased by Doberman Pinschers and over the rooftops (a popular parkour theme) by cops.